FredHutch/cohn-treemaker/README.md

 # cohn-treemaker
 WebApp to create Phylogenetic Trees from sequencing data newick files and stack clonal sequences.

+This tool is made by the Cohn Lab at Fred Hutch.
+If you would like to use it, please reach out to use (wazam@fredhutch.org)

 ### How to Launch (Locally):

 Please ensure you have streamlit installed and other necessary libraries (pandas, PyQT5, ETE3).
 Please check environment.yml & requirements.txt to check for all necessary libraries and versions!